konfuzio-ai/konfuzio-sdk/docs/sdk/examples/document_categorization.md

 print(f"Found category {result_doc.category} for {result_doc}")
 ```

-### Operating the Category of a Document and its individual Pages
+### Working with the Category of a Document and its individual Pages

 You can initialize a Document with a Category, which will count as if a human manually revised it.